Incandescent light bulb ban: United States

 In December 2007, the federal government enacted the Energy Independence and Security Act of 2007 (EISA), which set maximum power consumption requirements for all general-service light bulbs producing 310–2600 lumens of light.
 Light bulbs outside of this range are exempt from the restrictions.
 Also exempt are several classes of specialty lights including appliance lamps, rough service bulbs, 3-way, colored lamps, stage lighting, plant lights, candelabra lights under 60 watts, outdoor post lights less than 100 watts, nightlights and shatter resistant bulbs.
 The law was to effectively ban most incandescent light bulbs, starting in January 2012.
 By 2020, a second tier of restrictions would become effective, requiring all general service bulbs to produce at least 45 lumens per watt, similar to a CFL, but retaining the exemption for other than general service lamps.

 In March 2008, the United States Environmental Protection Agency's Energy Star program established rules for labeling lamps that meet a set of standards for efficiency, starting time, life expectancy, color, and consistency of performance.
 The intent of the program is to reduce consumer concerns about efficient light bulbs due to variable quality of products.
 Those CFLs with a recent Energy Star certification start in less than one second and do not flicker.
 Energy Star Light Bulbs for Consumers is a resource for finding and comparing Energy Star qualified lamps.

 The 2012 United States federal budget effectively delayed the implementation of the first stage of the EISA phase-out until October 2012 by defunding all enforcement activities.
 Funding for enforcement was also denied in some subsequent years, at least up to 2015.

 In 2014, the Department of Energy issued regulations that would extend the efficiency standards of the 2007 EISA law to certain specialty bulbs, effective January 2020.
 In February 2019, the Department of Energy announced a proposal to withdraw this change.
 In September 2019 the Trump administration rolled-back these energy efficiency standards for lightbulbs with the Energy Department's publication of regulations in the Federal Register.
 The Energy Department announced the reversal of the 2014 regulation that would have taken effect on 1 January 2020 and implemented the last round of energy-saving light bulb regulations outlined by the Energy Independence and Security Act of 2007.
 In 2022, the Biden administration undid the Trump administration’s reversal; the sale of most incandescent light bulbs was banned, effective on 1 August 2023.
+Despite reports that the ban were lifted by Executive Order 14154 (Unleashing American Energy), it remains in effect.